Teradata/developer-resources/docs/install-ai-unlimited/production/Azure/install-jupyterlab/deploy-jupyter-azure-portal.md

 sidebar_position: 1
 ---

-# Deploy the JupyterLab template from the Azure Portal
+# Deploy the template from the portal

 ***Add headings to get the upper-right TOC and edit.***